Reviewed and Validated by: Naman Jain, Associate

 CONTENT LIABILITY

-A clear section on Content Liability for corporates and individuals needs to be provided for in the IT Act, 2000.
+A clear section on Content Liability for corporations and individuals needs to be provided for in the IT Act, of 2000.
 This is imperative especially since there is no section dealing with such actions post Section 66A being struck down in Shreya Singhal vs Union of India.
-There needs to be a defined criteria, ingredients, and definition of Content Liability in the IT Act, 2000.
-The term needs to be clearly defined and made a non-bailable offence to be a deterrent for the society.
+There needs to be a defined criterion, ingredients, and definition of Content Liability in the IT Act, of 2000.
+The term needs to be clearly defined and made a non-bailable offense to be a deterrent for society.